mistylavender/RedTailedHawks/docs/index.md

 ## Welcome to RedTailedHawks GitHub Pages
 Del Norte's talented art students that produce outstanding pieces every trimester for our tri-annual Night at the Museum show.
-This innovative website showcases our students' artwork in an efficient manner and helps them stand out.
+Our innovative website showcases our students' artwork in an efficient manner and helps them stand out.
 Project owner and sponsor: Mr. Coleman

 ### Team Members
 Natasha Kapoor, Kira Liao, Ridhima Inukurti, Rini K